MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-trace-files.md

 >

-## .OUT files
+## .OUT files ???
+TDB replaced by Log Files

-Recording errors and other recording output is written to an .out file.
+Recording errors and other recording output is written to a log file.

-TBD ??? - Need to confirm that an out file is only created on error.
+TBD ??? - Need to determine log file location and how to view it using scenario shown below.

 ```
 Initializing Time Travel Tracing for Launch of "C:\Windows\Notepad.exe test.txt"